salis010/spacex/READ_ME.md

 So I used `mission_name` as the search field.
 However, certain names just throw an error; most notably those that have parenthesis such as the 'Starlink' ones.

-### React-Router

-I used react-router however realized very late that refreshing a page such as `http://localhost:3000/compare-launches` returns an error.
-I did not have time to correct this bug.
-Please always start the app from `localhost:3000`

 ### Lack of Time

 Anything lacking, such as the Cypress test, resolving the above errors, the Search option, and filtering, is due to lack of time.